-The diagnosis of LSCD depends on both examination and clinical imaging techniques.
+The diagnosis of LSCD depends on both clinical examination and imaging techniques.
 LSCD is often misdiagnosed, especially at its early stage.
-Patients may present with non-specific complaints that are associated with other ocular surface disorders, and clinical examination is nonspecific as well (7).
-Precise assessment of limbal niche before LSC transplantation is essential to predict the therapeutic effect of LSC transplantation and determine which patients can benefit from LSC transplantation (8).
+Patients may present with non-specific complaints that are associated with other ocular surface disorders, and clinical examination is non-specific as well (7).
+Precise assessment of the limbal niche before LSC transplantation is essential to predict the therapeutic effect of LSC transplantation and determine which patients can benefit from LSC transplantation (8).